jonaro00/II1302/README.md

 To develop the webpage, do the following:

 - Install Node and npm.
 - From the root directory, run `npm install`.
-This installs all dependencies, including the `web/` subpackage into `node_modules/`.
+This installs all dependencies, including those of the `web/` subpackage, into `node_modules/`.
 - `npm run dev` to start a live development server on localhost.
 - Develop. 😎
+- `npm test` to run all unit tests.
+- The `.husky/pre-commit` git hook runs Prettier and ESLint on any staged files before every commit.

 ### Hardware